GeorgesCoding/Chess/README.md

 - All legal moves are computed in terms of a set()
   - If the space moved to is within the set, the move is valid
-  - Because all the legal moves of the piece are computed and compiled together, to test move validity, you just need to check if the space the piece moved to is within this list
+  - Because all the legal moves of the piece are computed and compiled together, to test move validity, you need to check if the space the piece moved to is within this list
   - When testing for membership, lists have O(n) efficiency while sets have O(1), making sets more faster
   - Furthermore, I don't access the values within, just check for membership
   - Also these lists require uniqueness for more efficiency, making set the ideal choice